RivValtin/ffxivguide/gear.md

 **Exceptions**
 * WAR - Always treats Direct Hit as bottom priority.
 Just don't use it.
 It's so bad for them.
 This is because they get lots of free direct hits already.
 Even tenacity is higher priority.
 * MCH - Direct Hit and Determination end up tied in value for them.
 You usually still prioritize direct hit due to gear sharing with other ranged physical jobs.
-* BLM - Treats Spell Speed as the same priority as Critical Hit, even once they hit comfort.
-They basically build to either maximize crit, or maximize speed, as two variant Best In Slot options.
+* BLM - Treats Spell Speed as the same priority as Critical Hit, even once SpS hits comfort.
+BLM builds to either maximize crit, or maximize speed, as two variant Best In Slot options.
+Though when maximizing speed, DH and det often become higher priority than crit.

 ### Gear Sources